otineb97/task-manager/README.md

 - **morgan**: HTTP request logger middleware for Node.js.
 - **pug**: Template engine used for server-side rendering (optional, as it may not be directly related to your project).

-3. Set up environment variables:
+3. Set up environment variables

 Create a **.env** file in the root directory and add the following variables: